 What are my choices besides contacts?

 If you want to explore other vision correction options besides contacts, IQ Laser Vision has several other options that patients may qualify for.
-These include PRK, SMILE, and LASIK.
+These include PRK, LASEK, SMILE, and LASIK, and EVO ICL.
 Unlike contact lenses, these are permanent ways of correcting your eyes.
 LASIK is the most popular elective procedure that patients can have.